 The Terrorism, Transnational Crime and Corruption Center (TraCCC) is the first center in the United States devoted to understanding the links among terrorism, transnational crime and corruption, and to teach, research, train and help formulate policy on these critical issues.
-TraCCC is a research center within the School of Public Policy at George Mason University.
+TraCCC is a research center within the School of Policy, Government, and International Affairs at George Mason University.

 State Dept Grant: “Time to Take Action”

 We are delighted to announce that TraCCC has been awarded a grant of $368,000 by the Bureau of International Narcotics and Law Enforcement (INL) of the Department of State, under the $10 million initiative, announced by President Obama in 2013, to combat international trafficking in wildlife.
 TraCCC’s grant proposal, entitled “Time to Take Action” aims to analyze the transnational criminal networks that are responsible for the catastrophic surge in rhino poaching from South Africa in recent years, and to support South African authorities and law enforcement globally in directing their efforts against transnational horn smuggling networks at their most vulnerable points.

 The project will operate from 1 October 2014 to 30 September 2015 and will focus on the following activities:

 Assessment of Poaching of Forest Elephant in Gabon